 Where can I get more information about financial aid?

-If you have questions about financial aid, contact One Stop, the U of M student services center.
+If you have questions about financial aid, contact the U of M's One Stop Student Services.
 Our One Stop counselors are happy to answer your questions:

 For further information, you may also wish to visit these sites:

 The University of Minnesota cannot offer financial aid to international undergraduate students.
 Please visit our page with Costs, Visa, and Scholarship Information for International Students for more details.